Book Dedications

 Lin Li

-Sustainable Manufacturing Systems: An Energy Perspective by Lin Li and MengChu Zhou
+Sustainable Manufacturing Systems: An Energy Perspective by authors Lin Li and MengChu Zhou

 My first book summarizing my research achievements in Sustainable Manufacturing Systems since joining UIC.